BorisTheBrave/RuleBook/README.md

 // Add a rule that sets a specific name.
 This rule is run before the wrapper, so won't have "Lord " prepended.
 FormatRule.AddRule().At(-2).When(o => o == player).Return("you")
 ```

+### Rulebook Rules

+A rule can itself contain a sub rulebook of rules to execute.

 ## Rule ordering